Vineela3421/Digital-Filter-Design/README.md

-# FIR Filter Task 4 - CodTech Internship
+# Digital FIR Filter Task 4 - CodTech Internship

 This is my FIR filter project for codtech internship.
 I wrote Verilog code for a simple 4-tap FIR filter and created a testbench to test it.